shrilakshmishastry/cpustats/README.md

 go get github.com/wailsapp/wails/cmd/wails
 wails setup
 ```
-Then let's bootstrap our project with the name cpustats:
+Then to bootstrap the project with the name cpustats:
 ```bash
 wails init
 cd cpustats